 Step 3: Search for Key Testimony

 With the full transcript in text form, you can search for specific names, dates, amounts, and keywords instantly.
 In a product liability case, you might search for "defect," "aware," "testing," and "report" to quickly locate all testimony related to the defendant's knowledge of the issue.
-This targeted search through a two-hour deposition takes seconds rather than the hours it would take to scrub through video.
+Targeted search through a two-hour deposition takes seconds rather than the hours it would take to scrub through video.

 Step 4: Generate a Deposition Summary